 The sight of Pete Townshend smashing his guitar onstage during the climax of a Who's live set, often via an unsuspecting amplifier, is one of rock 'n' roll's most iconic sights.
 It's understandable the 74-year old isn't up for repeating those antics these days, but he's confirmed that he isn't ruling a return…

 "I haven't smashed guitars for a long time," he told Radio 2, "for me it was an expression of youth.
 I smashed a guitar on David Letterman and it auctioned for $168,000.
 I am prepared to smash a guitar for charity."

-Townshend's acts of total guitar destruction often took a while to complete onstage - unlike the high-efficient display on the Ed Sullivan Show in 1967 below – but his bandmate Roger Daltrey believes they were more than just youthful expression.
+Townshend's acts of total guitar destruction often took a while to complete onstage – unlike the highly-efficient display on the The Smothers Brothers Comedy Hour in 1967 below – but his bandmate Roger Daltrey believes they were more than just youthful expression.